Man handling EV home charger

 More than 50 manufacturers provide charging units suitable for EV charging at home.
 Typically units are wall-mounted, and available either with a tethered Type 1 or Type 2 cable, which can be plugged straight into the car, or with a Type 2 socket for use with the vehicle’s charging cable.

-To work out the cost EV charging at home, Zapmap’s Home Charging Calculator calculates charging costs for any new or used plug-in vehicle.
+To work out the cost of EV charging at home, Zapmap’s Home Charging Calculator calculates charging costs for any new or used plug-in vehicle.
 You can personalise the results for different electricity costs and the level of charge required to help you find the true costs of electric car charging at home.